jgrss/geowombat/doc/source/apply.rst

 User functions as DataArray attributes
 --------------------------------------

-User functions that do not use a Dask task graph can be passed as attributes.
+User functions that do not use a ``dask`` task graph can be passed as attributes.
 Unlike the example above, the example below has guaranteed image alignment.
 Functions and arguments can be passed as Xarray attributes.
 Here is an example that uses one user argument.